musicociel/nwctxt/README.md

 # nwctxt

-Low level parser and generator for the `.nwctxt` format used by [Note Worthy Composer](https://noteworthycomposer.com/).
+Parser and generator for the `.nwctxt` format used by [Note Worthy Composer](https://noteworthycomposer.com/).

 ## Installation